Best Wedding Insurance for Couples 2026: $75–$550 Pricing Compared from 7 Top Carriers

 The Best Wedding Insurance Providers for 2026

-After analyzing 1,200+ real claims and comparing 8 major insurers, here are the top choices for engaged couples:
+After comparing 8 major insurers and reviewing publicly available policy documents, claim processes, and user reviews, here are the top choices for engaged couples:

 1. Travelers: Best Overall for Most Couples